Becton, Dickinson and Company (NYSE:BDX) Receives $276.67 Average Price Target from Brokerages

-Shares of Becton, Dickinson and Company (NYSE:BDX) have received an average recommendation of “Hold” from the twelve ratings firms that are currently covering the firm, MarketBeat reports.
-Six research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The average twelve-month price objective among brokers that have updated their coverage on the stock in the last year is $276.67.
+Shares of Becton, Dickinson and Company (NYSE:BDX) have received a consensus rating of “Hold” from the twelve brokerages that are currently covering the stock, MarketBeat reports.
+Six research analysts have rated the stock with a hold recommendation and five have assigned a buy recommendation to the company.
+The average 12-month target price among brokers that have issued a report on the stock in the last year is $276.67.

-A number of brokerages have weighed in on BDX.
+Several brokerages have recently weighed in on BDX.
 Barclays began coverage on Becton, Dickinson and in a report on Monday, May 24th.
-They issued an “equal weight” rating and a $270.00 target price on the stock.
-SVB Leerink dropped their price target on Becton, Dickinson and from $270.00 to $260.00 and set a “market perform” rating for the company in a research note on Friday, May 7th.
+They set an “equal weight” rating and a $270.00 price objective on the stock.
+SVB Leerink cut their target price on Becton, Dickinson and from $270.00 to $260.00 and set a “market perform” rating for the company in a research report on Friday, May 7th.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Wednesday, June 9th will be given a dividend of $0.83 per share.
-This represents a $3.32 annualized dividend and a yield of 1.38%.
-The ex-dividend date is Tuesday, June 8th.
-Becton, Dickinson and’s dividend payout ratio is currently 32.55%.
+In related news, Director Claire Fraser sold 390 shares of Becton, Dickinson and stock in a transaction on Thursday, May 27th.
+The stock was sold at an average price of $241.36, for a total transaction of $94,130.40.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 0.76% of the company’s stock.

-In other news, Director Claire Fraser sold 390 shares of Becton, Dickinson and stock in a transaction dated Thursday, May 27th.
-The stock was sold at an average price of $241.36, for a total value of $94,130.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 0.76% of the company’s stock.
+Becton, Dickinson and (NYSE:BDX) last announced its quarterly earnings data on Wednesday, May 5th.
+The medical instruments supplier reported $3.19 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $3.04 by $0.15.
+Becton, Dickinson and had a return on equity of 15.53% and a net margin of 8.98%.
+The company had revenue of $4.91 billion for the quarter, compared to analyst estimates of $4.88 billion.
+During the same quarter last year, the firm earned $2.55 EPS.
+Becton, Dickinson and’s revenue for the quarter was up 15.4% compared to the same quarter last year.
+As a group, equities research analysts expect that Becton, Dickinson and will post 12.81 EPS for the current year.

-Several hedge funds have recently bought and sold shares of BDX.
-Morgan Stanley grew its stake in shares of Becton, Dickinson and by 3.4% in the 4th quarter.
-Morgan Stanley now owns 7,844,715 shares of the medical instruments supplier’s stock valued at $1,962,905,000 after buying an additional 259,989 shares during the period.
-Massachusetts Financial Services Co.
-MA grew its stake in shares of Becton, Dickinson and by 0.3% in the 1st quarter.
-Massachusetts Financial Services Co.
-MA now owns 4,440,593 shares of the medical instruments supplier’s stock valued at $1,079,729,000 after buying an additional 14,264 shares during the period.
-Geode Capital Management LLC grew its stake in shares of Becton, Dickinson and by 4.5% in the 1st quarter.
-Geode Capital Management LLC now owns 4,342,735 shares of the medical instruments supplier’s stock valued at $1,052,702,000 after buying an additional 185,542 shares during the period.
-Fiera Capital Corp grew its stake in shares of Becton, Dickinson and by 3.5% in the 4th quarter.
-Fiera Capital Corp now owns 3,946,962 shares of the medical instruments supplier’s stock valued at $987,609,000 after buying an additional 132,100 shares during the period.
-Finally, Wells Fargo & Company MN grew its stake in shares of Becton, Dickinson and by 4.3% in the 4th quarter.
-Wells Fargo & Company MN now owns 3,803,032 shares of the medical instruments supplier’s stock valued at $951,595,000 after buying an additional 157,793 shares during the period.
-83.51% of the stock is owned by hedge funds and other institutional investors.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Stockholders of record on Wednesday, June 9th will be given a dividend of $0.83 per share.
+The ex-dividend date of this dividend is Tuesday, June 8th.
+This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.38%.
+Becton, Dickinson and’s payout ratio is currently 32.55%.

 Becton, Dickinson and Company develops, manufactures, and sells medical supplies, devices, laboratory equipment, and diagnostic products worldwide.
 The company's BD Medical segment offers peripheral intravenous (IV) and advanced peripheral catheters, central lines, acute dialysis catheters, vascular care and preparation products, needle-free IV connectors and extensions sets, closed-system drug transfer devices, hazardous drug detection, hypodermic syringes and needles, anesthesia needles and trays, enteral syringes, sharps disposal systems; infusion pumps, dedicated disposables, IV fluids, medication compounding workflow systems, automated medication dispensing, automated supply management systems, medication inventory optimization and tracking systems; syringes, pen needles, and other products for diabetes care; and prefillable drug delivery systems.